romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you use an organization's templated workflow in a repository?
+Q: How can you use an organization's templated workflow in a repository?
 <details><summary>Show the answer</summary><p>

 - **By selecting the template from the repository's Actions tab and then customizing it as needed**